 As for me, I open all emails in my Inbox.
-But the time when I open them depends on the sender name, indeed.
+But the time when I do it depends on the sender name, indeed.

 Of course, there are companies like Chubbies who keep changing their names for special occasions or holidays, but they do it for fun and it has become their unique feature.

-Tool to create with: very easy to implement it with your ESP.
+Tools to create it with: very easy to implement it with your ESP.
 You set it just once and all your email campaigns go with this name.

 One more necessary element of emails that is related to personalization but is not a part of it, is a personalized signature.
 It does not improve CTOR, yet it makes your emails be perceived as trustworthy ones as recipients know the person who is responsible for the newsletter.